Logic will get you from A to B. Imagination will take you everywhere.

-- Similarly, a term can only be unified with another term, if and only if, the symbols and the arity of the functions they occur are identical and if the paramenters can be unified.
-(This is recursiv!)
+- Similarly, a term can only be unified with another term, if and only if, the symbols and the arity of the functions they occur are identical and if the parameters can be unified.
+(This is recursive!)

 As PROLOG is a declarative language, the order of the unifications are not important (mostly!).